 Melānie joined her family in Vancouver after selling her business in Toronto and continued to work on her painting skills and work with local artists in the area while she built a family of her own.

-Melānie has been the president of interiorsurfaces.ca since 2010 with her life partner.
-She designs area rugs and carpet for the hospitality and private residences around North America and Asia.
+Melānie has been the Vice President of interiorsurfaces.ca since 2010 with her life partner.
+She designs area rugs and carpet for the hospitality industry and private residences around North America and Asia.

-During the pandemic her love of films, movie making and interest in writing she attended workshops at AFCOOP (Atlantic Film Coop) she recently made it into the FILM 5 2020 program and made the short film called Maid about a Filipino Migrant worker.
+During the pandemic she explored her love of films, movie making and interest in writing, attending workshops at AFCOOP and being selected into the FILM 5 2020 program with the short film Maid, about a Filipino Migrant worker.
 This film showed at FIN Atlantic international Film Festival and has now been in16 festivals around the world and won 5 awards.

 Board Secretary (she/her), Nova Scotia